zio/zio/docs/datatypes/contextual/index.md

 Using ZIO environment follows three laws:

-1. **Service Interface (Trait)** — When we are defining service interfaces, we shouldn't care about implementation details like what dependencies we have.
-So at this level, we should _never_ use the environment.
-For example, the following service definition is wrong:
+1. **Service Interface (Trait)** — When we are defining service interfaces we should _never_ use the environment for dependencies of the service itself.

+For example, if the implementation of service `X` depends on service `Y` and `Z` then these should never be reflected in the trait that defines service `X`.
+It's leaking implementation details.

+So the following service definition is wrong because the `Console` and `Clock` service are dependencies of the  `Logging` service's implementation, not the `Logging` interface itself:

 ```scala mdoc:compile-only
 trait Logging {